Shadowmaple/notes/cloudCompute/load_balance_en.md

 Load balancing refers to the process of distributing a set of tasks over a set of servers, with the aim of reducing the pressure of a single server and improving the overall performance.

 The "balance" here does not mean average distribution, but a more reasonable distribution according to the hardware performance (CPU, bandwidth, etc.) and the current load condition.
-For example, if a server is under great pressure, it will choose other idle servers to distribute.
+For example, if a server is under great pressure, it will choose another idle server.
 If a server has strong capacity to take pressure and high performance, it will take on more responsibilities.

 There is a special intermediary between clients and servers, called load balancer, which is responsible for traffic forwarding.
 Before forwarding, it will select the appropriate server according to its specific load balancing algorithm.